We all have friends. Different types and genres of friends!

 Because these responses came from the same uncle who was awe-struck by the beauty of the Mysore Palace and goes out to eat Dosa every Sunday afternoon trying to re-create the memories of his trip down south, and calls all south Indians Madrasis or Thambis.

 It is the same girl who felt racially ostracized her entire life as a result of her skin color, but won’t share an auto with a Habshi.

 The same boy who was tired of being wrongly considered a thug, because contrary to popular perception he had not taken after his great-grandfather who happened to be a leader of an establishment called the khap and so this boy decided to take a break and go on a vacation to the land famously called ‘The Scotland of the East’, as it’s known for its tranquility and calm.

 The same father who is refusing a prospective match for his daughter who is herself a product of a union of mixed ethnicities, because the boy does not belong to the righteous and royal warrior background, as the father himself.

-And probably you right now, reading this article, accepting and agreeing to the argument being made here, preparing for the end of the article to approach and then click ‘share’ and meanwhile, in the metro, in your head, ridiculing a woman sitting next to you because she smells of coconut.
+And probably someone right now, reading this article, accepting and agreeing to the argument being made here, preparing for the end of the article to approach and then click ‘share’ and meanwhile, in the metro, in their head, ridiculing a woman sitting next to them because she smells of coconut.